complex64/fsdb/README.md

 # fsdb

-A very simple database backed by the filesystem.
+A very simple database backed by the file system.

 ## Usage